wangziqi2013/wangziqi2013.github.io/_posts/2020-12-18-store-buffer.markdown

 1. Isn't the last store address always the newest entry in the store buffer?
 I know it might be added just to keep the explanation easier.
 Also this might be added to avoid extra accesses to the SB structure.

-2. I actually doubt whether memcpy() or memset() (especially memset()) uses the cache or not.
-Most likely, these two functions are implemented with streaming, non-temproal instructions, which bypass the cache hierarchy, since performing large writes will pollute the cache.
+2. I actually doubt whether memcpy() or memset() (especially memset()) uses the store buffer or not.
+Most likely, these two functions are implemented with streaming, non-temproal instructions, which bypass the cache hierarchy entirely and use the store combining buffer, which is a differnt structure, since performing large writes will pollute the cache.

 This paper proposes a store buffer prefetching scheme for handling store bursts.
 The paper observes that, on data intensive applications, the store buffer can incur a significant portion of pipeline stalls due to stores not being